After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

 1. Call DVSAS (Domestic Violence and Sexual Assault Services) at 877-715-1563 and find a safe haven

-2. Speak to a good experienced divorce lawyer to gain a clear picture of your circumstances in light of the law and receive recommendations on the next steps you can/should/must take in your case.
-Despite your desire for a peaceful divorce, it may be necessary to seek the court’s assistance to protect you.
+2. Speak to an experienced divorce lawyer to gain a clear picture of your circumstances in light of the law and receive recommendations on the next steps you can/should/must take in your case.
+Even if you want to amicably and compassionately resolve divorce issues, consulting an experienced family law attorney is invaluable.

-3. If you have joint open credit accounts (e.g., home equity line of credit, credit cards): logon to your accounts, call or visit your lenders, confirm current credit balances and available credit, request/download copies of the last six statements for each account, and speak to an attorney about closing or placing borrowing limits on open lines of credits.
-Review the credit statements and look for unusually large charges or draws your spouse may have made in the last six months.
+3. If you have joint open credit accounts (e.g., home equity line of credit, credit cards): log in to your accounts, call or visit your lenders, ascertain the current balances and available credit, request/download copies of the last twelve statements for each account, and speak to an attorney about closing, drawing funds, or placing borrowing limits on open lines of credits.
+Subscribe to a credit monitoring service that notifies you if anyone uses your identity to try to secure new credit.
+Set up account notifications through your credit card companies to receive texts or emails whenever a new charge is processed.

-4. If court dates and deadlines loom (and they almost certainly do if you filed or were served with a Petition and Summons for Legal Separation or the Dissolution of a Marriage or Domestic Partnership or a Request for Order in California.
+4. If any court dates and deadlines loom (and they certainly do if you filed or were served with a Petition and Summons for Legal Separation or the Dissolution of a Marriage or Domestic Partnership or a Request for Order in California) immediately identify the date and time when you must file court papers or make a court appearance.
+Begin researching and preparing the documents you must submit by the deadline.
+California Courts Self-Help Guide provides a good introduction to the California divorce process, and an overview of steps and court forms parties must take and use to legally separate, get a divorce, or dissolve a domestic partnership.